Hike at a Glance

 The Waterfall Circuit Walk is accessible from Adelaide via the South-Eastern Freeway, approximately 22 kilometers southeast of the city.
 The hike begins at Gate 1 on Scott Creek Road, which serves as the trailhead for this specific circuit.

-Closest towns to this walk: Burton, Callington, Craigmore, Elizabeth, Green Fields, Mannum, Mawson Lakes, Murray Bridge, Nairne, Oakbank, Palmer, Parafield, Paralowie, Salisbury, Swan Reach, Virginia
+Nearby towns: Burton, Callington, Craigmore, Elizabeth, Green Fields, Mannum, Mawson Lakes, Murray Bridge, Nairne, Oakbank, Palmer, Parafield, Paralowie, Salisbury, Swan Reach, Virginia

 About the region